watch rae sremmurd moonlight as weather reporters on french tv | read | i-D

 In 2017, many Americans balance two or more jobs.
 Gwyneth Paltrow juggles acting and delivering life advice.
 Lil Yachty is a creative director at Nautica.
-Our president-elect runs a modeling agency and a casino chain.
-We live in an age of creative multi-hyphenates in which no side hustle is too much or too strange (see: Akon's diamond mine or Jessica Biel's child-friendly restaurant Au Fudge).
+Our president-elect runs a modelling agency and a casino chain.
+We live in an age of creative multi-hyphenates in which no side hustle is too much or too strange.
 But enterprising Atlanta rappers Rae Sremmurd took things to another level yesterday when they cameoed as weathermen on French TV channel TMC.

 La météo du 16 janvier by @RaeSremmurd dans @Qofficiel : https://t.co/ATSNnGtNUl pic.twitter.com/rnnyfS3M49